US relief checks begin arriving as economic damage piles up

 WASHINGTON (AP) — Government relief checks began arriving in Americans’ bank accounts as the economic damage to the U.S. from the coronavirus piled up Wednesday and sluggish sales at reopened stores in Europe and China made it clear that business won’t necessarily bounce right back when the crisis eases.

-With many factories shut down, American industrial output shriveled in March, registering its biggest decline since the U.S. demobilized in 1946 at the end of World War II.
+With lockdowns and other restrictions bringing factories to a shuddering halt, American industrial output shriveled in March, registering its biggest decline since the U.S. demobilized in 1946 at the end of World War II.
 And retail sales fell by an unprecedented 8.7%, with April expected to be far worse.

-The world’s biggest economy began issuing one-time payments this week to tens of millions of people as part of its $2.2 trillion coronavirus relief package, with adults receiving up to $1,200 each and $500 per child to help them pay the rent or cover other bills.
-The checks will be directly deposited into bank accounts or mailed to households in the coming weeks, depending on how they filed their tax returns.
+The world’s biggest economy this week began issuing one-time payments to tens of millions of people as part of its $2.2 trillion coronavirus relief package, with adults receiving up to $1,200 each and $500 per child to help households make the rent or cover other bills.
+The checks will be directly deposited into bank accounts or mailed to households, depending on how they filed their tax returns in the past.

-Among those receiving a check was Jacqueline Gonzalez, a 32-year-old single mother who was laid off from her job as a bartender and lives with her mother, a teacher, in Miami Lakes, Florida.
-Gonzalez paid her car insurance and gave her mother $500 for rent.
-She has signed up for food stamps.

-“There is no other form of income for us right now.
-We have no other choice.
-We can’t work from home,” she said.
-“We’re just sitting here.
-Bills are racking up.”
+“Woke up to our Stimulus check in the bank!”
+Darla Shepherd of Bledsoe in Harlan County, Kentucky, posted on Facebook.
+“Thank you Mr. President Trump!”

+Shepherd, 38, a health worker in the Appalachian coal-mining community, and her husband, Brandon, 44, are both working.
+But he was laid off from his quarry job the entire month of February, and his wife said in an interview that the payout would help them get caught up on bills.

+“We’re your typical America family.
+We live payday to payday,“ said Shepherd, who has a 9-year-old son.
+“It’s a blessing.
+It means a lot.”

-In an unprecedented move, President Donald Trump’s name will be printed on the paper checks.
+In an unprecedented move, President Donald Trump’s name will be printed on the checks.
+Two administration officials, speaking on condition of anonymity because they were not authorized to discuss the matter, said the checks would not be delayed because of the decision.

 Meanwhile, the first steps in lifting the economically crippling restrictions in other parts of the world are running into resistance, with shoppers and other customers staying away from the reopened businesses and workers afraid the newly restored freedoms could put their health at risk.